Main menu Close main menu Main menu Menu ×

 Webs of Life

-As the AI era takes hold and biosensing technologies advance, the natural world is increasingly being approached as another form of data – that can be decoded, monitored and optimised whether for profit or conservation.
-From translating whale communication to smart forests, for better and worse, the “internet of things” is taking on a new dimension.
-While recognising the positive potential of this rapidly accelerating field and welcoming ethical guidelines being proposed to steer advances, more fundamental questions remain, such as: Who do these advances really serve?
+While recognising the positive potential of the developments, especially in conservation efforts, and welcoming ethical guidelines being proposed to steer advances, more fundamental questions remain, such as: Who do these advances really serve?
 And do they shortcut the deeper work of reconnection and repair with the more-than-human?

-When anthropocentric (and colonial) logics underpin the imaginaries the potential for more vibrant and mutually beneficial relations between machines and the web of life is foreclosed.
-These logics risk narrowing the potential of what AI can be, and fail to recognise the full richness and complexity of nature’s intelligence.
-Meanwhile, the local and ancestral knowledge and meanings that form the glue in an intricate set of relations across lifeworlds are ignored.
-When the Web of Life is reduced to abstract data, exploitation and alienation follow.
+When anthropocentric (and colonial) logics underpin the “decoding” the Web of Life is reduced to abstract data.
+Exploitation and alienation follow.
+The potential for more vibrant and mutually beneficial relations between humans, machines and the wider web of life is foreclosed.
+This narrows the full potential that the technology might offer and fails to recognise the full richness and complexity of nature’s intelligence.
+What if, the embodied relational flows that animate our understanding and respect for the more-than-human framed developments?
+How, for example, can the local and ancestral knowledge and meanings that form the glue in an intricate set of relations across lifeworlds drive approaches?

 Research questions:

-• How can AI enable attunement and collaboration with the full complexity and richness of more-than-human lifeworlds?
+• Can AI facilitate attunement and collaboration with the full complexity and richness of more-than-human lifeworlds?

 • What efficacy do legal frameworks have in this context – both in protecting nature as a “data” holder and collaborating with it as a decision-maker?

-• Can data led, predictive technologies like AI be fully extricated from anthropocentric and colonial logics?
+• Is intelligence akin to data?
+And can data-led, predictive technologies like AI be fully extricated from extractive logics?

 The Webs of Life initiative is in its R&D phase, FutureEverything is in the process of developing a network of partners in the UK and internationally to explore these questions working in collaboration with technologists, artists and local communities.